jcg31587/MyPortfolio/README.md

 Thank you for taking a look!

 Please note: This is my code other than where sited.
 You do not have my permission to borrow it or use it.
-Thank for respecting my hard work.
+Thank you for respecting my hard work.